sleepypikachu/owls-do-drive/README.md

 ### Expand Template Plugins
 It's now possible to provide your own template and specify some key attributes about the publication in the config file but this is hardcoded into main.go.
 A better solution would be to provide a mechanism for template designers to access user defined information in their templates (probably a json/yaml file).
 This would allow paramaterised templates to be much more configurable.

+### Improve error handling
+At the moment most errors at startup just cause panic.
+It would be better to log a more useful error and preserve the stack trace in a crash report for the user to provide.